Welcome to the beta version of the Tanjent Solar Calculator!

 This will help you if you are thinking of installing solar panels (with or without a battery) or if you have solar panels and are thinking of adding a battery.
 It is programmed with JavaScript so you need to make sure that is enabled in your browser.

-You tell the Calculator how much energy you use each year, and how much solar power and battery capacity you are getting installed or already have installed and it well tell you your annual savings.
+You tell the Calculator how much energy you use each year, and how much solar power and battery capacity you are getting installed or already have installed and it will tell you your annual savings.

 To keep things simple it uses a number of standard values initially – however you can use the Settings button to change all these values to get a result customised for you (further details below).